Chapter 11:

 Nary a flinch in his delivery, and that shook the young woman to her core. “…You…you’re still lying!
 I knew you would!”
 Though she’d demanded that answer, it wasn’t what she truly wanted.
 Resolve, that which drove Amala’s decision to confront her former instructor was unknowingly riddled with doubt.

 “Amala, please…it’s been years, and those girls’ deaths, they were on my watch.
 I live every single day thinking about them, about what happened to you, about how I failed!”
-Calvin covered his face with his hand, removing his glasses in order to wipe away building tears.
+Calvin removed his glasses and wiped away building tears.

 “Dad…” Harper wanted to console his father, but the look of wrath building on Amala’s face stopped him cold.
 “A-Amala, that’s enough!
 My Dad…whatever happened to you…you heard what he said!”

-A multitude of emotions conveyed through looks rested piled onto Nicolaus’s unconfident shoulders.
-Harper, broken before the sight of his crying father.
-Amala, seeking solace in her lone ally.
-Vergil, awaiting the answer of his mentor, already at his own wits’ end!
-Everyone awaited Nicolaus’s answer!
-All eyes on him, Nicolaus considered flying away, but quickly discarded that drastically inane plan!
+A multitude of opposing emotions piled onto Nicolaus’s unconfident shoulders.
+Harper’s dismay at the sight of his crying and distort father.
+Amala’s seeking of solace in her lone ally.
+Vergil’s anticipation of wisdom from his mentor, already at wit’s end himself!
+All eyes rested Nicolaus, who considered flying away, only to quickly discarded that drastically inane plan!
 “I-I…don’t know.”
-An ill-made decision.
+An ill-thought out response.
 Every part of Amala's demeanor, all at once, drooped.
-Her face became almost totally frigid, eyes glassy, and tiny shoulders relaxed as if all strength leaked from her body.
+Her face became almost totally frigid, eyes glassy, and tiny shoulders slumped as if strength oozed from her body.

 “I can’t apologize enough for everything you had to go through!
 Chelsea Becke was one of my top students…she would’ve been an incredible dancer!
 Watching such a horrible thing happen…those girls poisoning themselves…” Calvin spoke with a wavering voice.
 Harper just stood by, watching his father physically breaking down, falling to his knees.
 “It’s one of my greatest failures in life to have allowed it on my watch!
 If I can do anything to…”

 By the time Calvin had looked back up to her, Amala was ambling off down the road.
 “Hey!”
-She ignored calls from her ‘friend’, Nicolaus as she slowly walked away.
+She ignored calls from her ‘friend’ Nicolaus, slowly plodding down the road.
 “Vergil, you go home!
 I’ve got to check on her!”

 “B-B-But…Nicolaus!”
 Off he sped, ignoring the teen!

-Amala made her way into the woods, moving as if the cold winter’s air was carrying her about, like a discarded plastic bag, aimlessly floating along.
+Amala was carried by the cold winter’s air like a discarded plastic bag, adrift into to the woods.
 “Amala, wait up!”
-Nicolaus grabbed the tiny wrist of the despondent woman. “…” That unswallowable lump of discomfort was still firmly lodged in his throat.
+Nicolaus grabbed the despondent woman’s tiny wrist. “…” That unswallowable lump of discomfort was still firmly lodged in his throat.
 (Damn!
 I kind of hoped I wouldn’t catch up.
 I still don’t know what to say!)

 “…For so long I’ve felt alone.
 Maybe I was better off that way, not relying on anyone.”
 Amala attempted to tug her hand away from Nicolaus, but he held tight!